danawoodman/jquery-showhide/README.markdown

 # jquery-showhide

+**NOTE: this plugin is no longer maintained.
+Feel free to use it, fork it and send me pull requests.
+However, I cannot offer any support for it.
+At some point I'd like to rewrite it but until then...**

 A robust "toggle" plugin for jQuery.
 Features include:

 - Remember the state of the target object in a cookie.